rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 #### Catamorphism.
 Good Attempt

 One way to fix it would be to design some intermediate folding data type that would allow us to correctly change descendant node probabilities.
-But there is a nicer solution that learns from the previous `ST` example:
+But there is a nicer solution that learns from the previous `ST` example and is very close to the idea of folding the tree onto itself:

 ```Haskell
 import           Control.Monad.Reader